 The disaggregation of our refining geographic operating data is presented in two regions, Mid-Continent and West, to best reflect the economic drivers of our refining operations.
 The Mid-Continent region is comprised of the El Dorado and Tulsa refineries.
 The West region is comprised of the Puget Sound, Navajo, Woods Cross, Parco and Casper refineries.
 The following tables set forth information, including non-GAAP performance measures, about our consolidated refinery operations.
-The refinery gross and net operating margins do not include the non-cash effects of lower of cost or market inventory valuation adjustments and depreciation and amortization.
+The Adjusted refinery gross margin per produced barrel sold is total Refining segment gross margin plus lower of cost or market inventory valuation adjustments, depreciation and net amortization and operating margins do expenses, divided by sales volumes of produced refined products sold.
+This margin measure does not include the non-cash effects of lower of cost or market inventory valuation adjustments, and depreciation and amortization, which relate to volumes in inventory at the end of the period.
 Reconciliations to amounts reported under GAAP are provided under "Reconciliations to Amounts Reported Under Generally Accepted Accounting Principles" following Item 3 of Part I of this Quarterly Report on Form 10-Q.